Totterdown: History

 Mosaic monument commemorating the removal of the houses for the 1970s Outer Circuit.

 Built in the mid to late 19th century to house workers for the nearby railway industry, in the 1970s many of the Victorian buildings were demolished in anticipation of constructing a major junction of the Outer Circuit Road, although ultimately this section of the road was never built.

 Totterdown has more-recently become a popular area for the younger generation taking up work in the city centre.
 In 2016 it was named "fifth hippest place to live in the UK" by The Times newspaper.

 Food and drink

 Totterdown has several local pubs some of which attract a younger clientele with DJ nights.
 Pubs offering music include The Oxford, Shakespeare, New Found Out and the Thunderbolt (previously known as "The Turnpike").
 The Oxford has regular live music including "open mike" events and the Thunderbolt books local and national bands.
 There was another pub (formerly) the Cumberland which is known now as the Star and Dove.
 It closed in May 2017 for a short period however, reopened in December 2017.

 Totterdown has a growing number of popular restaurants.
-Mrs Brown's Cafe opened in Victoria Park in 2007, serving Fairtrade coffee and cakes from a caravan.
+The Old Bank on Wells Road hosts an award winning restaurant.